Table of Contents

 For instrument Audio Units: Select a factory preset for the AU, or if no factory presets are available, open the Audio Unit view to look for one or create one.

-Tap the + button in the main list to add a new sequence with default values for notes and velocities, and a funny default name, randomly generated.
+Tap the + button in the main list to add a new sequence with default values for notes and velocities, and a randomly generated default name.
 Tap the new sequence to select it, then adjust the values as necessary.

 More detailed information on the various parameters of the sequence is available in "Sequence options".